Dyslexia and Reading Instruction in the U.S.

 Decoding Dyslexia is a grass-roots parent movement started in the U.S. with branches in each of 50 states.
 There are now branches of Decoding Dyslexia in Canada as well.

-A number of states have published Dyslexia Handbooks or Guides:
+A number of states have published Dyslexia Handbooks, Guides or Reports:

 - Arizona - Specific Learning Disability - Dyslexia: A Technical Assistance Document to Support Families and Teachers (2017)

 - Alabama - Alabama Dyslexia Resource Guide (2016)